deneb-viz/deneb-viz.github.io/docs/interactivity/context-menu.md

 ## Context Menu Settings

-Deneb provides two settings that control the Power BI context menu, available in the _Vega > Power BI Interactivity_ section of the [Settings pane in the Visual editor](visual-editor#settings-pane).
+Deneb provides two settings that control the Power BI context menu, available in the _Context menu_ section of the [**Project setup** pane in the Visual editor](visual-editor#settings-pane).
 Both are enabled by default.

 - **Show context menu on right-click**: controls whether the Power BI context menu appears when right-clicking the visual canvas (or within the boundary representing the visual viewport in the Advanced Editor's [Preview Area](visual-editor/#preview-area)).